As one of the finest urban specimens in Central Europe, choosing where to stay in Krakow is a huge part of planning any Poland itinerary.

 - Q Hotel Plus Krakow: An ultra-stylish hotel with a flair for eye-catching modern design.
 Walking to Old Town’s main square takes about 20 minutes by foot.

-- Park Inn by Radisson Krakow: Among the top mid-range luxury picks for where to stay in Krakow, this modern 4-star delights with contemporary furnishings accented with royal blues for a peppy introduction.
+- Park Inn by Radisson Krakow: Among the city’s top mid-range luxury picks, this modern 4-star delights with contemporary furnishings accented with royal blues for a peppy introduction.
 The on-site fitness centre and sauna will appeal to sportier types.

 ✓ Recommended area for travellers on a tighter budget looking to dig into local culture